B i o g r a p h y

 Catherine O’Shaughnessy is a rising orchestral and opera conductor in the United States and abroad.
 Her performances have earned rave reviews from the Chicago Tribune, the Chicago Classical Review (“great skill, alertness and sensitivity”), and Vocal Arts Chicago (“resourcefulness…scrappiness and...fierce concentration”).
 Avidly committed to Chicago’s dynamic opera scene, she is currently the music director of Chicago Fringe Opera—the city's “alt-opera company” (John von Rhein, Chicago Tribune).
 Fringe brings to life recent English-language works in immersive, site-specific and experiential settings; featured composers have included Missy Mazzoli, Philip Glass, and William Bolcom.
 Catherine has also led with several other area companies, including The Floating Opera Company and Opera On Tap.

-In the past year, Catherine has appeared in concert with the Orpheus Kammerorchester Wien and the Orquesta Filarmónica de Gran Canaria.
+Catherine has appeared in concert with the Orpheus Kammerorchester Wien and the Orquesta Filarmónica de Gran Canaria.
 She was assistant conductor at the 7th Varna International Opera Academy in Varna, Bulgaria, and made her New York debut conducting Antonio Salieri’s La Cifra with the dell’Arte Opera Ensemble.
 In Chicago, she conducted North Park University’s production of Massenet’s Cendrillon and the world premiere of Ross Crean’s The Great God Pan with Chicago Fringe Opera.

 A semi-finalist in the 2016 Spazio Musica International Conducting Competition, Catherine founded Windy City Opera and worked as music director for its productions of La Bohème and Don Pasquale.
 She has music directed Pyramus and Thisbe in Freiberg (Mittelsächsisches Theater), and conducted Don Giovanni and La Traviata in Orvieto, Italy (Teatro Mancinelli).
 As an orchestral conductor, Catherine has appeared in performance with the Rousse Philharmonic (Ruse, Bulgaria), the Rose City Chamber Orchestra (Portland, Oregon), and the Atlantic Coast Symphony (Esposende, Portugal).
 In 2013 she conducted the Moscow Philharmonic Orchestra at a sold-out performance in Tchaikovsky Hall, and in 2017 she guest-conducted the Piccadilly Symphony Orchestra (Manchester, UK).